momopusheen/momopusheen.github.io/_pages/about.md

 # 📖 Educations

 - *Sep.
-2021 - Jun.
+2022 - Jun.
 2024 (expected)*.
-Master student at Fudan University.
+Master student at University of Science and Technology of China.
 - *Sep.
-2017 - Jun.
-2021*.
-Bachelor student at Fudan University.
+2018 - Jun.
+2022*.
+Bachelor student at Hefei University of Technology.